SWi1/FooDB_polyphenol_analysis/README.md

 # READ ME

 Stephanie M.G.
-Wilson, December 2023
+Wilson, October 2024

 ## Summary

-This repository contains scripts for dietary polyphenol estimation and inflammation outcome analyses from the USDA FL100 Phenotyping Study.
+This repository contains scripts for dietary polyphenol estimation and inflammation analyses presented in the following study:

+-   **Wilson, S.M.G.**, Oliver, A., Larke, J.A., Naveja J.J., Alkan Z., Awika J.M., Stephensen C.B., Lemay D.G.
+(2024).
+Fine-scale Dietary Polyphenol Intake is Associated with Systemic and Gastrointestinal Inflammation in Healthy Adults. *The Journal of Nutrition*. [doi: 10.1016/j.tjnut.2024.08.010](https://doi.org/10.1016/j.tjnut.2024.08.010)

 Scripts are grouped into the following directories: Ingredientize, Mapping, Estimation, and Analyses.
 Estimates of dietary polyphenol intake are derived from mapping FooDB polyphenol content data to ingredientized dietary recall data.

 ## Required Software